J-Palomino/trifecta/GOOSE_INTEGRATION_GUIDE.md

 # No API key needed
 ```

-## Example Goose Use Cases on TreeTee Agents
+## Example Goose Use Cases on DaisyChain Agents

 ### Use Case 1: Debug a Script on Remote Agent